-This cohort evaluated patients diagnosed with breast cancer planned for ANT based therapy.
-All patients performed at least 2 echocardiographic evaluations, including GLS; at baseline before chemotherapy (T1) and during Doxorubicin therapy (T2) for the assessment of correlation between Dst and the standard diastolic parameters.
-A 3rd echocardiography exam (T3), assessed after the completion of Doxorubicin therapy, within 3 months, was evaluated for the development of GLS relative reduction between T1 and T3.
+This cohort evaluated patients diagnosed with breast cancer planned for ANT therapy.
+All patients underwent at least 2 echocardiographic evaluations, including GLS; at baseline before chemotherapy (T1) and during Doxorubicin (a type of ANT) therapy (T2).
+A 3rd echocardiography exam (T3), was performed within 3 months after the completion of Doxorubicin therapy.

-The exclusion criteria included LVEF<53% at T1 and significant GLS relative reduction at T2[?]15%.
+The exclusion criteria included LVEF<53% at T1 and significant GLS relative reduction [?]15% at T2.